dsa-lsc/dsa-constitution-and-bylaws/constitution.md

 ### Section 8.
 The NPC shall be responsible for hiring and discharging staff as necessary.

-## Article IX.
-National Advisory Committee
+## Article X. National Advisory Committee
 ### Section 1.
 Members of the National Advisory Committee shall be available to consult with the NPC and the officers of the organization.
 It shall, however, have no decision-making authority.